 You can purchase a store-bought angel food cake for this, but I found they were a little smaller than I wanted so I made one from scratch.
 Here is how you can do it too, and you don't need an angel food cake pan.

-First of all I'm going to tell you how to make an angel food cake pan at home.
+First of all, I'm going to tell you how to make an angel food cake pan at home.
 I used a 12" round cake pan, lined the bottom of the pan with parchment paper and then used a small tin can in the center of the pan - having something in the center helps the cake to bake evenly and flat without it dipping in the middle while the outside rises as it climbs up the walls of the cake pan.

-Angel Food Cake Ingredients:
+Pirate Fairy Cake Ingredients:

 - 1 cup cake flour